ajwdewit/pcse/doc/quickstart.rst

 Getting started
 ===============

-This guide will help you install PCSE as well as provide some examples to get you started with modelling.
+This guide will help you go through some examples to get you started with modelling.
 The examples are currently focused on applying the WOFOST and LINTUL3 crop simulation models, although other crop simulation models may become available within PCSE in the future.

+Note that many more examples are available in the `collection of PCSE notebooks`_ on github.

+.. _collection of PCSE notebooks: https://github.com/ajwdewit/pcse_notebooks

 An interactive PCSE/WOFOST session
 ==================================